Ronald McDonald Camp

 Who are our Volunteer Counselors?
 Our more than 130 volunteer counselors are a diverse group from all walks of life, with different personalities and a multitude of talents and strengths.
 Our counselors range in age from 20 to over 70 years old, with a median age of about 35 years old.
 Approximately 20% of our staff are former campers and we experience a return rate of over 75% each year.

-RMC 2020 Applications for Campers, LIT/CIT, and Volunteer Counselors will be posted here on January 15, 2020.
+RMC 2020 Applications for Campers, LIT/CIT, and Volunteer Counselors are posted on the links below.
 Please feel free to contact Cindy Candela-Ryan, Camp Director, with any questions.